top of page

 The first thing I did was turn my mind away from the idea that I couldn’t do anything about how I felt.
 I made a choice to decide.
 I made a choice.
 A choice to decide to realize I could accept I had running thoughts and feelings and that I could do something about this.

 I took a moment, and using the DBT skill of Wise Mind, I decided to pare down my schedule to an enjoyable dull roar.
-Wise Mind is making decisions from a blend of emotion and logic.
-I needed to look at how my emotions were lying to me and getting me all worked up, and then I made a list of what I really wanted to do this holiday season, personally and professionally.
+Using Wise Mind is to make decisions from a blend of emotion and logic.
+I needed to look at how my emotions were getting me all worked up.
+I made a list of what I really wanted to do this holiday season, personally and professionally.

 Now that I wrote these tasks down and pared it down to reality, the season doesn’t seem so overwhelming.
-Plus, I took a look at my calendar and I’m going delete the doctors’ appointments I can and move to January (non-urgent, of course).
+Plus, I took a look at my calendar and I’m going to reschedule the unnecessary that I can and move them to January.

-To be socially skillful at a dinner party, put discussion of stressful political situations on the back burner. i’m finding that most people aren’t interested in changing their minds, so don’t try to get them to do so.
+To be socially skillful at a dinner party, put discussion of stressful political situations on the back burner. i’m finding that many people aren’t interested in changing their minds, so don’t try to get them to do so.
 Reach out and talk about other topics in social situations.
-There’s alot of anger being stoked in public life and its not healthy.
 I agree there is a need for activism.
 But depoliticizing human relationships is more productive than politicizing everything.
 Preserving your familial, friendship and community bonds is powerful.
 I went to a party where the hostess specifically asked us not to discuss politics.
 Yes, there were lots of other things to talk about and it felt good to be in the company of old friends!

 The grandson asked his grandfather, “Which wolf wins?”